confluentinc/learn-kafka-courses/kafka-streams/README.md

 The error handling exercise injects a simulated transient error.
 The Kafka Streams `StreamsUncaughtExceptionHandler` examines the exception and returns a `StreamThreadExceptionResponse.REPLACE_THREAD` response that allows the application to resume processing after the error.

+Use this command, ` ./gradlew runStreams -Pargs=error`, to run the errors example.

-When running this application you'll see a stacktrace then in a few seconds, normal output:
+When the application runs you'll see a stacktrace then in a few seconds the application will recover and continue running:
 ```text
 Incoming record - key order-key value orderNumber-1001
 Exception in thread "streams-error-handling-f589722e-89f3-4304-a38e-77a9b9ad5166-StreamThread-1" org.apache.kafka.streams.errors.StreamsException: Exception caught in process. taskId=0_4, processor=KSTREAM-SOURCE-0000000000, topic=streams-error-input, partition=4, offset=0, stacktrace=java.lang.IllegalStateException: Retryable transient error